Emad-H/Physical-Verification-using-SKY130/README.md

 Now, we have a valid schematic for a basic inverter.
 We can save this using "Save as" and saving it under the local user directory and renaming it to a suitable name.

-To functionally validate the schematic, we must create a testbench that is seperate from the schematic.
+To functionally validate the schematic, we must create a testbench that is separate from the schematic.
 First, we create a symbol for the schematic, as the schematic will appear as a symbol in the testbench.
 To do this, we click on the Symbol menu and select "Make symbol from schematic".
 Now, we can create a testbench schematic using the new schematic option and insert the generated symbol from the local directory using the Ins key.

 The testbench will be very simple.
 We will generate a ramp input and watch the output response after connecting the power supplies.
 To do this, we can insert 2 voltage sources from the default xschem library, one ofr the input and one for the supply.
 We can connect these and add a GND node to the supply connections.
 Next, we must create "opins" for the input and ouput signals that we want to see in Ngspice.
 If done correctly, we should get the following.